 The replacement of vegetation shall be according to the following table (derived from the American Standards for Nurserymen, Inc.), unless the Applicant proves that the amount of replacement vegetation will not survive or contribute in the long-term to resource area values.
-A rationale for the species and size choice must be provided if the replacement is not "in-kind".
+A rationale for the species and size choice must be provided if not an "in-kind replacement" the replacement is not "in-kind".

-Native species are the preferred; invasive species are not allowed.
+Native species are the preferredrequired; invasive species are not allowed.